Spinal Cord Tumours

 Summary

 Spinal cord tumours could be primary tumours, where the abnormal tissue is often non-cancerous, or secondary tumours, which are cancerous.
-A spinal cord tumour can result in spinal cord compression, causing neurologic deficits and pain.
-Surgical treatment is usually recommended to preserve function and prevent irreversible damage.
+A spinal cord tumour can result in spinal cord compression, causing neurological deficits and pain.
+Early surgical intervention is typically recommended to preserve function and prevent irreversible damage.
+If you suspect you have a spinal cord tumour or are experiencing symptoms of a tumour on the spine, don’t hesitate to seek expert care.
+Contact the Advanced Brain and Spine Surgical Centre for a comprehensive evaluation and a personalised treatment plan to address your needs and safeguard your health.

 Dr Sein Lwin Author